 - Store cool or refrigerated as coconut oil will soften or melt at ambient temperatures.

 Treat Making Tips and Tricks

-- See our comprehensive post on making and storing chilled dog treats for additional information on frozen and chilled homemade treats.
+- See our comprehensive post on making and storing chilled dog treats for additional information.

 - Be mindful of treat size and consumption relative to your pet’s size and any other individual factors.

 - See our post on super simple coconut oil dog treats for more information on the coconut oil diet debate as well as links on the potential benefits and issues to consider before introducing it to your dog’s diet.

 - Carob drops are often sweetened, whether you are buying them from the human baking good section or specially marketed dog treats.
 Many are a combination of sugars and oils with carob powder, some are unsweetened carob and oil mixtures.
 Yogurt drops are much the same.
 Either way, there’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and eating/sharing.

 - Take care when shopping to avoid artificial sweeteners in ingredients peanut butter when used for your dogs.
 Xylitol (E967) is particularly dangerous for dogs.

 - In addition to being doggone delicious and fragrant, cinnamon offers some great health benefits to dogs (and people); however, it’s not suitable for everyone.
 Pregnant/nursing dogs in particular should not be given cinnamon.
 Ceylon cinnamon is the recommended variety for dogs, if/when used.